 Ogunquit is also home to Perkins Cove, a small turn of the century fishing village that draws great crowds every summer.
-Perkins Cove is full of boutique shopping and delicious restaurants that serve up locally caught fresh seafood.
+Perkins Cove is full of boutique shopping, jewelry and art galleries, and delicious restaurants that serve up locally caught fresh seafood.
 If you are looking to explore the sea, Perkins Cove is an ideal locale to do so.
-Many of the boats in the harbor are actively working fishing and lobstering boats that also offer tours for a one of a kind, hands-on experience.
+Many of the boats in the harbor are active fishing and lobstering boats that also offer tours for a one of a kind, hands-on experience.
 Other boat tours, like the Ugly Anne and Bunny Clark charter party cruises or deep-sea fishing trips.
 The Finest Kind offers scenic lobster, lighthouse and cocktail cruises that provide unforgettable memories and incredible views for the whole family to enjoy.
-Perkins Cove is home to a working hand-operated footbridge and visitors may have the chance to draw it up if a tall ship is passing by.
+Perkins Cove is home to a hand-operated footbridge and visitors may have the chance to draw it up if a tall ship is passing by.
 Don't forget to stop in the local candy shop, famous for its fresh, locally made salt-water taffy.

 Ogunquit has been referred to as the most walk-able community in Maine, so a car is not a necessity.
 Aside from the long, flat beaches that are great for strolling along, visitors can also trek along the famous Marginal Way.
 The Marginal Way is a 1.25 coastal walking path that connects the center of Ogunquit to Perkins Cove.
-This easy walk with little hills wraps along the scenic coastline, providing beautiful views of the beaches, ocean and harbor.
+This easy walk with getnle slope wraps along the scenic coastline, providing beautiful views of the beaches, ocean and harbor.
 There are many benches along the path, perfect for stopping to enjoy the cool sea air, reading a book, taking pictures or even painting the scenery.
-The center of Ogunquit is bustling in the summer time, with tourists shopping in boutiques and gift stores, sampling homemade fudge and chocolate at the candy stores, enjoying ice cream or dining at one of many local restaurants.
-The flat-ness of Ogunquit makes it ideal for active visitors looking to enjoy the outdoors.
-Walking, running and biking are all popular in the area.
-Speed limits are low and shoulder lanes are wide to accommodate these activities.
-The Ogunquit River flows 9 miles long and is a great kayaking spot.
-There are local rentals and tours for all levels from beginning to expert kayakers.